sola-st/CMI-Finder/README.md

 python src/data_generation/nltk_setup.py
 ```
 ## Usage
-After setting up your environement, whether in Docker image or by installing the python package, make sure you are inside the folder CMI-Finder when executing the following commands.
+After setting up your environment, whether in Docker image or by installing the python package, make sure you are inside the folder CMI-Finder when executing the following commands.

 ### **Data collection**
 In this step, cmi-finder either scrapes randomly a configurable number of repositories or it clones a list of repositories given by the user in a text file.